fastify/send/README.md

 Provide a max-age in milliseconds for HTTP caching, defaults to 0.
 This can also be a string accepted by the [ms](https://www.npmjs.org/package/ms#readme) module.

+##### maxReturnSize

+Specify maximum response content size, defaults to the entire file size.
+This will be used when `acceptRanges` is true.

 ##### root